Nissin Foods

-Nissin Food Products Co., Ltd. is a Japanese international food company that specializes in the production and sale of convenience food and instant noodles.
+Nissin Foods Holdings Co., Ltd. (日清食品ホールディングス株式会社, Nisshin Shokuhin Hōrudingusu kabushiki gaisha) is a Japanese food company.
+Founded in 1948 by Momofuku Ando in Izumiōtsu, Osaka, it owns Nissin Food Products, Nissin Chilled Foods, Nissin Frozen Foods, and Myojo Foods.
+It is known for development of the world's first marketed brand of instant noodles, Chicken Ramen, and produces other instant noodle products, including Cup Noodles, Yakisoba U.F.O., and Demae Ramen.

 History

 Founding and early years

-The company was established in Japan on September 1, 1948, by Taiwanese immigrant Go Pek-Hok (1910–2007), Japanese name Momofuku Ando (the creator of instant ramen in 1958) as Chuko Sosha (中交総社, Chuukou-sousha).
-Ten years later, the company introduced the first instant ramen noodle product, Chikin Ramen (Chicken Ramen).
-Soon thereafter, the company name was changed to Nissin Food Products Co., Ltd. (日清食品株式会社, Nisshin Shokuhin Kabushiki-gaisha).
-The company established a US subsidiary Nissin Foods in 1970 and, starting in 1972, sold instant ramen noodle products under the name Top Ramen.
-Instant noodles (1958) and Cup Noodles (1971) were both invented by Momofuku Ando.
-Nissin Foods has its headquarters in Yodogawa-ku, Osaka.
+The company was founded in Japan on 1 September 1948, by Taiwanese-Japanese immigrant Go Pek-Hok (Japanese name Momofuku Ando) (1910-2007) as Chuko Sosha (中交総社, Chuukou-sousha).
+Ten years later, the company introduced its first instant ramen noodle product, Chikin Ramen (Chicken Ramen).
+Soon after, the company changed its name to Nissin Food Products Co., Ltd. (日清食品株式会社, Nisshin Shokuhin Kabushiki-gaisha).
+The company established a U.S. subsidiary, Nissin Foods, in 1970, and began selling instant ramen noodle products under the Japan Instant Noodle Bureau and Ministry of Agriculture, Forestry and Fisheries name Top Ramen in 1972.
+Nissin Chikin Ramen (1958) and Cup Noodles (1971) were both invented by Momofuku Ando.
+Nissin Foods is headquartered in Yodogawa-ku, Osaka.

 Recent years and expansion

 The company moved to its current headquarters in 1977, when the construction of the building was completed.

 In 2007, Myojo Foods Co., Ltd. became a wholly owned subsidiary of Nissin Foods.
 On January 5, 2007, Nissin founder Momofuku Ando died at the age of 96.

-In May 2011, Nissin announced a capital and business alliance with confectionery producer Frente Co., Ltd. In September 2011, the Cup Noodles museum opens in Yokohama, Japan exhibiting the full spectrum of the founder Momofuku Ando's vision.
+In May 2011, Nissin announced a capital and business alliance with confectionery producer Frente Co., Ltd. In September 2011, the Cup Noodles museum opened in Yokohama, exhibiting the full spectrum of Momofuku Ando's vision.

 An agreement with Turkey's largest consumer goods manufacturing group was reached in September 2013, resulting in the creation of Nissin Yildiz Gida Sanayi ve Ticaret A.S.

 March 2014 saw the opening of The Wave, a new Japan-based R&D center, aimed at creating "a wave of the most advanced food technologies".
 The building has been honored with the Good Design Award.

-Worldwide sales of the Cup Noodles reached 40 billion servings in 2016; 70% of total sales were accumulated outside Japan.
+Worldwide sales of Cup Noodles reached 40 billion servings in 2016; 70% of total sales were accumulated outside Japan.